Articles in this section

 Command Values

 #status Updates the status based on the given values.
 Value should have a valid status name.
+You can close the ticket without logging into the portal

 #private or #note Updates the reply to the ticket as a private note.